emarsden/pg-el/doc/src/API.md

 where `key` is the filename of the client certificate private key and `cert` is the filename of the client certificate.
 These are passed to GnuTLS.

+If argument `direct-tls` is non-NIL, attempt to establish a “direct” TLS connection to PostgreSQL, as supported since PostgreSQL version 18.
+This saves a few network packets during the establishment of a network connection.
+This connection mode uses ALPN and requires ALPN support in your Emacs (in testing as of Emacs 30).

+If argument `server-variant` is non-NIL, force the detected value of `pgcon-server-variant` to the specified value.
+This may be needed for some PostgreSQL variants that we are not able to identify via their version string and startup options, but for which we need to implement workarounds (the primary culprit is currently Clickhouse).

+If `protocol-version` is non-NIL, it should be a `(major-version . minor-version)` cons representing the version of the PostgreSQL wire protocol to use.
+Currently `major-version` should be 3 and `minor-version` should be 0 or 2.